Spark Data Platform

 return re.findall('\\w+', text.lower())

-This function seperates sentences in overview
+This function seperates sentences in `overview` to `token` prepare for `tf` dataframe

-Apply Tokenizer to
+3. Apply Tokenizer to `df` dataframe

 tokenize_udf = F.udf(tokenize, ArrayType(StringType()))